-Let’s check about the apparent weight of a man in a lift or elevator.
+Here is how much the apparent weight of a man is in a lift or elevator.

-Assume that a boy of mass ‘m’ is standing on a weighing machine placed in a lift.
-The actual weight of the man will be ‘mg’.
-This weight bears down on the machine.
+In a lift, a young boy with a mass of 'm' stands on a weighing machine.
+The weight of the man will be 'mg'.
+As a result, the machine is burdened by this weight.
 The machine also expends a reactionary force ‘R’ on the boy in an upward direction where ‘R = W’ (Newton’s 3rd Law).
-Hence, two forces are acting on the boy; reactionary force ‘R’ and gravity force ‘mg’.
-Seeing that, the two forces are in opposite directions, the net force on the boy is given by:
+Consequently, the boy is under the influence of both reactionary and gravitational forces.
+Considering the two forces are in opposing directions, the net force on the boy can be calculated as follows: